Perturbations of Einstein--Maxwell--phantom spacetime: Instabilities of charged Ellis--Bronnikov wormholes and quasinormal modes of black holes: Perturbation equations

 The left-hand side of the above equation can be computed via Cartan's equations of structure applied to the 1-forms in Eq.~(\ref{tetrad}).
-In particular, the axial components $\delta R_{12}$ and $\delta R_{13}$ take the forms,
+In particular, the axial components $\delta R_{12}$ and $\delta R_{13}$ take the form,